 The facts demonstrate that the higher the educational attainment, the higher the peak income.
 However, as earlier facts have shown, choice of industry, level of experience, and choice of major greatly affect one’s potential for earnings.
 A study by the Hamilton Project points out that majors that emphasize quantitative skills such as engineering, computer science, physics, economics, or finance tend to have the highest lifetime earnings while majors that train students to work with children tend to have the lowest lifetime earnings.
 Thus, one could potentially attend university and choose to major in early childhood education, do all the right things in one’s career, and still make less than a person with an associate’s degree who chose to become a manufacturing manager.

-A few majors like engineering have greater return on investment almost as a rule and data shows that these majors easily crest $100,000 at career peak, while some other fields such as education, fine arts, and social work barely ever reach beyond $40,000.
-This data is intriguing given the data above that shows that with all majors put together, a bachelor’s degree on the whole makes more money than an associate’s degree or a trade school professional certification.
+A few majors like engineering have a greater return on investment almost as a rule and data shows that these majors easily crest $100,000 at career peak, while some other fields such as education, fine arts, and social work barely ever reach beyond $40,000.
+This data is intriguing given the data above that shows that with all majors put together, a bachelor’s degree, on the whole, makes more money than an associate’s degree or a trade school professional certification.
 Thus, any individual with an associate’s degree (peaking at $40,000) on average will make just as much as individuals that attend university and major in fine arts or early childhood education.

-Trade school and community college have just recently become highly sought and economically sound post-secondary educational options, especially looking at specialization bootcamps such as in development and design, many of which have high employment rates and average salaries that nearly crest $100,000.
+Trade school and community college have just recently become highly sought and economically sound post-secondary educational options, especially looking at specialization boot camps such as in development and design, many of which have high employment rates and average salaries that nearly crest $100,000.
 Universities, for now, will continue to be the cultural hub of education.
-And high educational attainment still infers greater financial success, but depending on the student, any of these types of school can be the right fit.
+And high educational attainment still infers greater financial success, but depending on the student, any of these types of schools can be the right fit.
 Nonetheless, as far as economic options go, technical schools and community colleges are continuing to close in on the employment rates and success statistics that university attendees enjoy today.